 - Release Date: January 18, 2001

-Why It's Worth Playing: If you love fast-paced, hard-hitting 3D fighters with a unique twist, Fighting Vipers 2 is absolutely worth tracking down.
+Why It's Worth Playing: Because it’s a hidden Dreamcast treasure.
+Despite its innovations, Fighting Vipers 2 never saw a widespread release outside Japan.
+It’s one of those rare cases where a game was too niche, too wacky, or maybe too ahead of its time for international publishers to take a risk.
+That said, if you love fast-paced, hard-hitting 3D fighters with a unique twist, Fighting Vipers 2 is absolutely worth tracking down.
 It’s a cult classic, a reminder of Sega’s fearless experimentation, and one of the Dreamcast’s most underrated gems.

 Fatal Fury: Mark of the Wolves